wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 modal.querySelector('h2').textContent = el.title;
 ```

-Why do yu need to do that?
+Why do you need to do that?

 If you take a look at the image elements, you will see a couple of attributes on them.